MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-mfa-nps-extension-vpn.md

 ### View Event Viewer logs for successful sign-in events

-To view successful sign-in events in the Windows Event Viewer logs, query the Windows Security log on the NPS server by entering the following PowerShell command:
+To view successful sign-in events in the Windows Event Viewer logs query the Windows Security log, on the NPS server, by entering the following PowerShell command:

     `Get-WinEvent -Logname Security | where {$_.ID -eq '6272'} | FL`